Remember Video Killed The Radio Star by The Buggles?

 You should now see a range of pre-made podcast cover art templates you can play around with.

-Once you pick a template, you will be taken straight to the software’s editing tool.
+Once you pick a template, you will be taken straight to the software’s editing tool or you can head straight to the editor using this link.

 Here, you can flex your creative muscles.